*<your_user_login> is usually your name, the one you see at the

 stack trace:

-If it is user.ltx, delete or rename and restart the game.
+Treatment If it is user.ltx, delete or rename and restart the game.
 It will recreate this file for you.
 Your settings will be lost, so you might want to examine the original file before you delete it.
+See the Troubleshooting FAQ about cam_inert and r2_sun_near/r2_sun_near_border.
 Note for Steam users: there might be two copies of this file.
-The game uses the one in the folder assigned to $app_data_root$ in fsgame.ltx.
+The game uses the one in the directory assigned to $app_data_root$ in fsgame.ltx.

 [error]Expression : fatal error